Why I Love This Recipe

 Ingredients You’ll Need

 Here’s the rundown of what you’ll need to make an Easter Eggless Sugar Cookie Cake.
 Scroll down to the recipe cars to find the full recipe!

 - All-Purpose Flour: All-purpose flour provides the bulk of the structure in this cookie cake.
-Standard all-purpose flour works best here, skip the cake flour, bread flour, and wheat flour.
+Standard all-purpose flour works best here; skip the cake, bread, and wheat flour.